KolbyEllis/scfinancials/src/content/blog/two-biggest-dangers-to-retirees.md

    <div class="text">
       <p><strong>Inflation</strong> is the value of a currency decreases while prices increase.</p>
       <p><strong>Example:</strong> When gas rises from $3.92 to $4.92 a gallon, it costs more for the same amount of gas - meaning every dollar you own is now worth less.</p>
+      <p>The cost of a gallon of gas just over 40 years ago was $0.65.
+If the same trend continues, it will eventually be about $25 per gallon in 30 years.</p>

    </div>
 </div>